Wilco Albums Ranked in Order of Awesomeness

 While their earliest work isn't all that removed from the twangy earnestness of Uncle Tupelo, after adding multi-instrumentalist Jay Bennett, Wilco quickly broadened both the scope and ambition of their music based largely around the songwriting genius of Tweedy.
 By the early years of the 21st century, they had shattered expectations with a string of genre-bending releases that incorporated lush arrangements, electronic flourishes and influences ranging from soul to psychedelia.

 Although the band has gone through its share of lineup changes (amicable and otherwise), with Tweedy and bassist John Stirratt as the only constant members, Wilco have nonetheless maintained a high degree of consistency over the years.
-In this installment of Worst to First, we rank each of the band’s nine studio albums (and two other important entries in their catalog) to date.
-Check out the list in the gallery above.
+In this installment of Worst to First, we rank each of the band's nine studio albums (and two other important entries in their catalog) to date.
+Check out the list below.